roboll/helmfile/README.md

 The `helmfile diff` sub-command executes the [helm-diff](https://github.com/databus23/helm-diff) plugin across all of the charts/releases defined in the manifest.

-Under the covers Helmfile is simply using the `helm diff` plugin, so that needs to be installed prior.
+To supply the diff functionality Helmfile needs the `helm diff` plugin installed.
 For Helm 2.3+ you should be able to simply execute `helm plugin install https://github.com/databus23/helm-diff`.
 For more details please look at their [documentation](https://github.com/databus23/helm-diff#helm-diff-plugin).